gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 ## VPN configuration

 OpenConnect is the open source project allowing connection to Cisco AnyConnect networks, but there are other vpn options.
-Installing the package below installes the openconnect package and the NetworkManager plugin.
+Installing the package below installes the openconnect package and should make it available in the NetworkManager plugin applet.

 <https://github.com/cboettig/berkeley-linux-config/blob/master/vpn.md>